 Our increased understanding and sharing about how brains work is a tremendous good!

-Working with autistic students,
+with autistic students, for

-for instance, I learned that before the Federal IDEA Act in 1975, children with disabilities didn't even have the right to be included in public schools.
+instance, I learned that before the Federal IDEA Act in 1975, children with disabilities

-after Brown vs Board of Ed ruled against "separate but equal" racially segregated schools.
+That's 21 years after Brown vs Board of Ed ruled against "separate but equal" racially segregated schools.

 So, yeah for greater understanding, diagnoses, medicines and treatments to help!